Amarna

-Amarna (/əˈmɑːrnə/; العمارنة) is an extensive ancient Egyptian archaeological site containing the ruins of Akhetaten, the capital city during the late Eighteenth Dynasty.
+Amarna (/əˈmɑːrnə/; العمارنة) is an extensive ancient Egyptian archaeological site containing the ruins of Akhetaten (𓈌𓏏𓉐𓇋𓏏𓈖𓇳), the capital city during the late Eighteenth Dynasty.
 The city was established in 1346 BC, built at the direction of the Pharaoh Akhenaten, and abandoned shortly after his death in 1332 BC.

 The site is on the east bank of the Nile River, in what today is the Egyptian province of Minya.
 It is about 58 km south of the city of al-Minya, 312 km south of the Egyptian capital, Cairo, and 402 km north of Luxor (site of the previous capital, Thebes).
 The city of Deir Mawas lies directly to its west.
 On the east side of Amarna there are several modern villages, the chief of which are l-Till in the north and el-Hagg Qandil in the south.

 Activity in the region flourished from the Amarna Period until the later Roman era.

 Name

-The name Amarna comes from the Beni Amran tribe that lived in the region and founded a few settlements.
-The ancient Egyptian name means "the horizon of the Aten".
+The name Amarna comes from the Beni Amran, an Arab tribe that settled the area before the 18th century.
+The ancient Egyptian name Akhetaten means "the horizon of the Aten".

 English Egyptologist Sir John Gardner Wilkinson visited Amarna twice in the 1820s and identified it as Alabastron, following the sometimes contradictory descriptions of Roman-era authors Pliny (On Stones) and Ptolemy (Geography), although he was not sure about the identification and suggested Kom el-Ahmar as an alternative location.